LMaiorano/StravaWeather/Documentation/Development Plan.md

 **Critical Features**
-* module that obtains Strava data
+* module that obtains and filters Strava data
-* module that obtains weather data
+* module that obtains and filters weather data
-* module that filters all the data
 * function that generates a reference output
 * module that displays the data